Rams add Atkinson, Alvidrez, Wiens

 CSU vs. Montana State; Nov.
 11, 2012

-Chad Lavin returned to women's basketball in 2012-13 after a four-year hiatus from coaching.
-In his third season with the Rams, Lavin brings with him 26 years of head coaching experience, including 12 years at the Division I level.
-He will serve as a team consultant for the 2014-15 season, and he will not recruit, but he remains in charge of gameday prep, opponent scouting and practice evaluation.
+Lavin returned to women’s basketball in 2012-13 after a four-year hiatus from coaching.
+Lavin brought with him 26 years of head coaching experience, including 12 years at the Division I level.
+After two seasons as an assistant coach for the Rams, Lavin transitioned to his current role.
+While he will not recruit, he remains in charge of gameday preparations, opponent scouting and practice evaluation.

-A Division II Russell Athletic/WBCA National Coach of the Year and two-time Regional Coach of the Year, Lavin (56) opted for early retirement in 2008, after guiding his South Dakota squad to the NCAA championship game.
+A Division II Russell Athletic/WBCA National Coach of the Year and two-time Regional Coach of the Year, Lavin opted for early retirement in 2008 after guiding his South Dakota squad to the NCAA Tournament championship game.
 The Coyotes finished the season 33-2, the best record in school history, and they received a No. 2 final ranking in the USA Today/ESPN Coaches Poll.

-Lavin ended his career at USD the all-time winningest coach (273-141; .659), and he was inducted in the South Dakota Sports Hall of Fame in 2011.
+Lavin ended his career at USD as the program’s all-time winningest coach (273-141; .659).
+He was inducted in the South Dakota Sports Hall of Fame in 2011.